-The Surveying Technology program at Ferris is designed to provide students with the skills and knowledge necessary to function as effective members of surveying field crews.
-Graduates have the ability to perform basic surveying calculations and create maps using different computer-assisted mapping software.
+The Surveying Technology program at Ferris is designed to provide students with the skills and knowledge necessary to function as effective member of surveying field crew.
+Graduates have the ability to operate equipment and perform basic surveying calculations and create maps using different computer-assisted mapping software.

 Courses cover the use of basic surveying instruments, evaluation of the accuracy of field data, production of computer drawings using surveying and mapping software, use of advanced electronic total stations, inspection of basic civil engineering materials such as soils, aggregates, portland cement and bituminous concrete, the study of laws and history of past judgments pertaining to boundary establishment, conformance with established survey standards and effective communication with clients and colleagues.

 Surveying technicians assist surveyors in making precise measurements of the earth's surface for the purpose of establishing property boundaries, subdividing land parcels, creating maps of land and water forms for planning, navigation and general use, and the layout and control of construction projects.
 Technicians are familiar with the operation of sophisticated optical and electronic surveying instruments needed for compiling this information.

 Surveying technicians work for private engineering and land surveying firms assisting in the construction of roads, bridges, buildings and dams as well as making measurements to determine the location of property boundaries.
 They also may find jobs with local, state and federal government agencies.

 Prospects for advancement are excellent.
 There are numerous job opportunities for each graduate.
 Students who possess strong technical skills, management abilities and a desire for increased responsibilities can rise to supervisory positions.